 Upon closer inspection I discovered endless opportunities for determining the central message, analyzing illustrations and gleaning details the author doesn’t state, identifying non-literal language, and understanding why an author used repetition.
 Whew!

-All the different versions of this story make it ideal for comparing story elements and diving deep into a character and how they respond to challenges and changes.
+All the different versions of this story make it ideal for comparing favorite versions, comparing story elements and diving deep into a character and how they respond to challenges and changes.

 Then it dawned on me these books are comprehension treasures.

-I want to share with you some of my very favorite versions, and why these books are so valuable in building comprehension in our young readers.
+I want to share with you some of my very favorite versions of Gingerbread Man stories, and why these books are so valuable in building comprehension in our young readers.
 Even though this classic story isn’t holiday related, there are lots of versions that are and December is the perfect time to teach with your favorite ones.
 I’ve written several posts that I’ve rounded up here with lesson ideas, comprehension activities, plus some free resources you can download today and use with your students tomorrow.

 Here are 3 reasons why gingerbread man stories are comprehension treasures.
 Be sure to read them all… I promise you’ll discover teaching gold!